-Sullivan University's College of Hospitality Studies prepares students for careers in the hospitality field by offering Diplomas, Associate of Science (A.S.) degrees and a Bachelor of Science (B.S.) degree.
-Students can earn an Associate of Science degree in Culinary Arts: Baking and Pastry Arts; Hotel and Restaurant Management; Event Management and Tourism; and a Bachelor of Science degree in Hospitality Management.
-The University also offers Professional Cook and Professional Baker diplomas.
+Sullivan University's College of Hospitality Studies prepares students for careers in the hospitality field by offering Certificates, Diplomas, Associate of Science (A.S.) degrees and a Bachelor of Science (B.S.) degree.
+Students can earn an Associate of Science degree in Culinary Arts; Baking and Pastry Arts; Hospitality and Event Management; Event Management and Tourism; and a Bachelor of Science degree in Hospitality Management.
+The University also offers Professional Cook and Professional Baker diplomas, as well as Culinary Arts, Hospitality Studies and Restaurant Studies certificates.